 How the Method Works

 The method relies on quarter values of 1.
-This is because either choosing one of three answers, the choices get one value that represents their impact on one consideration, in series; you can create a sum to see which choice has more desired impacts than the other.
-The weight method can help when every value is either more or less important than the other, or the user has a clear idea of how to disperse the percentages to show levels of importance with either one or multiple considerations being of that importance.
+This is because either choosing one of three answers, the choices get one value that represents their impact on one consideration, in series; you can create a sum to see which choice satisfies more considerations than the other.
+The weight method can help to represent when some considerations are more important than others, or the user has a clear idea of how to disperse the percentages to show levels of importance with either one or multiple considerations being of that importance.

 Advantages of This Method

 The advantage of this method involves it’s inclusion of management, a straight forward approach, and its summation opportunity.
 Identify multiple considerations, goals, solutions, or values in a table with a calculation that allows both choices to share a value you can use to express the relationship of each choice on the goal or consideration.
 Take multiple considerations and simply decide the relationship of your choices to the consideration between 3 possible answers; whether one is far superior, just the better of the two or whether each has a similar impact to the consideration.
 Represent those 3 answers with a number (1 if the choice is far superior to achieve the goal than the other choice, 0.75 if it is just the better of the two choices, or 0.5 if the impact is the same.
 At the end, you can use the summation of these scores to find which answer or choice respects the most of your considerations or fulfills most of your goals.